Introducing the 7Ds of managing digital marketing

 - Digital platforms – most interactions on these devices are through a browser or apps from the major ‘platforms’ or online services, that’s Facebook (and Instagram), Google (and YouTube), Twitter, LinkedIn, Apple, Amazon and Microsoft.

-- Digital media – different communications channels for reaching and engaging audiences including advertising, email and messaging, search engines and social networks.
+- Digital media – different paid, owned and earned media communications channels for reaching and engaging audiences including advertising, email and messaging, search engines and social networks.
+Owned media also include the company websites and/or apps and content strategy.

 - Digital data – the insight businesses collect about their audience profiles and their interactions with businesses which now needs to be protected by law in most countries